xetus-oss/docker-archiva/README.md

 _For a more complete example of using docker-compose using ngnix as an https proxy, see [docker-compose.nginx-https.yaml](docker-compose.nginx-https.yaml)_

+## Deploying in Kubernetes

+The easiest way to deploy this image in Kubernetes is to use the associated helm chart, [xetusoss-archiva](https://github.com/xetus-oss/helm-charts/tree/master/xetusoss-archiva).
+See the chart documentation for usage.

 # Environment Variables

 ## `SMTP_HOST`, `SMTP_PORT`